Polishing & Enhancing Chrome and Stainless-Steel Wire Wheels

 What is the best wash process?

-Start by washing the vehicle in the usual manner.
-Refer to the E-Valence post, The Car Wash Process, available for download on our website.
-Go to www.e-valence.com.au/car-wash-process/
+• Wash the vehicle in the recommended manner.
+Click here to read the E-Valence post, The Car Wash Process, available for download on our website.

-Could you gently rinse the wire wheel with a hose spray?
-Jet-washing wire wheels are not recommended.
-Jet washes can push chemicals up through the spoke nipples, leaving caustic chemicals in the rim, resulting in corrosion over time.
+Jet-washing wire wheels is not recommended, as they can push chemicals up through the spoke nipples, leaving caustic chemicals in the rim.
+This may cause corrosion over time.

 Step 2

-What is the most effective way to remove surface rust and industrial contaminants from chrome?
+Removing surface rust and industrial contaminants from chrome.

-Note the use of the lip applicator to reach those confined areas.
+Note the use of the lip applicator in the photo to reach those confined areas.

 Step 3

-Steel wool is laid out within the rim with a flexible toothbrush.
-Refer Photo 5.
+• Steel wool is laid out within the rim with a flexible toothbrush.
+Refer to Photo 5.

 Step 4